 Is a Poisonous Attitude Reason to Fire an Employee?

-First of all, yes, this is a great reason to let an employee go—but only if you can't fix the problem.
+The short answer is yes, as it is a great reason to let an employee go—but only if you can't fix the problem.
 Chances are that you can fix the problem.
-After all, you don't want to lose an employee who “does a very good job” if you don't have to.
+After all, you don't want to lose an employee who does a good job if you don't have to.

-But, look at the situation clearly: No one who is “poisoning the team” is actually doing a very good job because not being a poisonous snake is an intrinsic part of the job description for every job.
+But look at the situation clearly: No one who is “poisoning the team” is actually doing a very good job, because not being a drag on other employees is an intrinsic part of every job.

-You can follow a plan that will dramatically improve the chances that she'll become a nicer employee, but it's not a 100 percent effective plan.
-Why isn't it 100 percent effective?
+You can follow a plan that will dramatically improve the chances that the poisonous employee becomes a nicer employee, but it's not a 100 percent effective plan.

-Implement a Performance Improvement Plan with the Employee
+Step One: Implement an Improvement Plan with the Employee

 What you want to do is implement a Performance Improvement Plan (PIP) that stresses progressive discipline.
 This is where you follow a series of steps, with the idea that if the employee does not change or improve, you end up with termination at the end.
 It's that end termination and the documentation you fill out that makes this process different than simply speaking to your employee about the problem.

-Follow up.
 You should never expect instantaneous perfection from an employee in this process.
 After all, it takes a lot of effort to change.
-The critical factor here, though, is that you can't just start ignoring the bad behavior.
+The critical factor here is that you can't just start ignoring the bad behavior.
 If you notice poor behavior on the part of the employee, correct it in the moment, but otherwise, follow up with the employee in two weeks.

-Present her with a written warning.
-This should include details of the problems she needs to resolve as well as the information that if her behavior does not improve, your organization will suspend her, and then, terminate her employment.
+Present them with a written warning.
+This should include details of the problems they need to resolve as well as the information that if their behavior does not improve, your organization will suspend them and then terminate their employment.

-Explain that this warning is placed in her employee file.
-Ask her to sign to indicate that she has received this warning.
-She may object, saying that she disagrees with what is written.
-You can explain that her signature doesn't indicate agreement, but rather that she has received it.
+Explain that this warning is placed in their employee file.
+Ask them to sign to indicate that they have received this warning.
+They may object, saying that they disagree with what is written.
+You can explain that their signature doesn't indicate agreement, but rather that they received it.

-Suspend the employee.
-If she's still not making progress, it's time for a suspension.
-“Jane, we've talked about your attitude problem and the behavior our organization experiences because of it.
+If they are still not making progress, it's time for a suspension.
+“We've talked about your attitude problem and the behavior our organization experiences because of it.
 It's not improving.

-It's critical that Jane does no work on her suspension day.
-If she's exempt, you'll have to to pay her for the whole day if she does any work.
-If she's non-exempt, you're required to pay her for the number of hours she worked.
-So, make it very clear that she is not to work at all.
-She is not to check her email.
-She is not to take calls.
+It's critical that the employee does no work on their suspension day.
+If they are exempt, you'll have to to pay them for the whole day if they do any work.
+If they are non-exempt, you're required to pay them for the number of hours they worked.
+So make it very clear that they are not to work at all.

-Termination.
 If the behavior does not improve after the suspension, it's time to let your negative employee go.
-While you might be tempted to keep her on, understand that if you do that, you will have no power over this employee ever again.
-She will know that she can do whatever she wants to and you won't really do much.
+While you might be tempted to keep them on, understand that if you do that, you will have no power over this employee ever again.
+They will know that they can do whatever they want to and you won't really do much.

-If you say, “But I can't afford to lose her,” think again.
+If you say, “But I can't afford to lose them,” think again.
 Negative employees who gossip are damaging to your whole department.
 Your other employees are more likely to quit and are not as engaged as they would be if they were in a functional department.
-You owe it to all of your employees to take care of this poisonous employee, which means firing her if she doesn't change her ways.
+You owe it to all of your employees to take care of this poisonous employee, which means firing them if they either refuse to or are unable of changing.